Kartones/finished-games/README.md

 ### Development tips

-Demo of all [NES.css](https://github.com/nostalgic-css/NES.css) available components: https://nostalgic-css.github.io/NES.css/ .
-Note that this website uses that project CSS but has replaced most external assets (at the moment just some PNG cursors) by local statics, so updates to it are handled manually at the moment.
+- Demo of all [NES.css](https://github.com/nostalgic-css/NES.css) available components: https://nostalgic-css.github.io/NES.css/ .
+Note that this website uses that project CSS but has removed unused assets and replaced external images by local ones, so updates to it are handled manually at the moment.

-Personal recommendation of IDE for SQLite browsing: [DB Browser for SQLite](https://sqlitebrowser.org/)
+- Personal recommendation of IDE for SQLite browsing: [DB Browser for SQLite](https://sqlitebrowser.org/)

-To see the SQL query of an ORM query, use the `.query` property on `QuerySet` objects:
+- To see the SQL query of an ORM query, use the `.query` property on `QuerySet` objects:
 ```
 print(latest_finished_games.query)
 ```